 Pursuant to a Registration Rights Agreement dated as of September 5, 1997 entered into in connection with the acquisition of IMMI, the Company granted piggyback registration rights to the former shareholders of IMMI with respect to the shares of Common Stock issued to them in connection with the acquisition.
-If the Company proposes to register any of its securities under the Securities Act (other than the European Offering or in connection with an employee benefit plan or pursuant to a merger, exchange offer or other acquisition transaction requiring registration under the Securities Act), whether for its own account or for the account of another holder of Company securities, the former shareholders of IMMI are entitled to include the IMMI
+If the Company proposes to register any of its securities under the Securities Act (other than the European Offering or in connection with an employee benefit plan or pursuant to a merger, exchange offer or other acquisition transaction requiring registration under the Securities Act), whether for its own account or for the account of another holder of Company securities, the former shareholders of IMMI are entitled to include the IMMI shares owned by them in any such registration.
+These registration rights expire on the earlier of September 5, 1999 and the resale of all the IMMI Shares.

 The Company granted Rickel & Associates, Inc. ("Rickel"), managing underwriter of its initial public offering in November 1996, certain registration rights with respect to the shares of Common Stock and warrants issuable upon the exercise of the underwriter's warrants issued in connection with that offering.
 Rickel has agreed not to exercise such registration rights until May 21, 1998, or until such earlier date as the Company gives holders of the warrants issued in that offering written notice of the redemption of such warrants.
-The Company also has granted Rickel piggyback registration rights with respect to 25,000 shares of Common Stock purchasable upon exercise of certain other warrants, which rights are fully subordinated to the registration rights of other holders of the Advisors' Warrants certain registration rights with respect to the shares of Common Stock issuable upon the exercise thereof.
+The Company also has granted Rickel piggyback registration rights with respect to 25,000 shares of Common Stock purchasable upon exercise of certain other warrants, which rights are fully subordinated to the registration rights of other holders of the Company securities.
+In addition, the Company has granted the holders of the Advisors' Warrants certain registration rights with respect to the shares of Common Stock issuable upon the exercise thereof.
 See "Underwriting."